xTeKc/FlybyPy/README.md

 **What it does**
 ----------------

-**Intercepts files when downloaded from a website and adds the ability to replace the files.**
+Intercepts files when downloaded from websites and adds the ability to replace the files when intercepted during the download.

 **Todo:**
 + Add more file extensions to intercept